bpetering/podium/README.md

 `python podium.py clean` to remove the build

-`python podium.py watch` to start a web server, to test locally (with live-reload!)
+`python podium.py watch` to start a web server, rebuilding if site changes, with live-reload

-Once you're happy, copy the `~/podium/build` directory contents to your domain's docroot (e.g. `rsync -v -a -e 'ssh' build/ you@yourserver:/var/www/example.com/`)
+Once you're happy, copy the `~/podium/build` directory contents to your domain's docroot (e.g. `rsync -v -a -e 'ssh' build/ you@yourserver:/var/www/example.org/`)